How Does Alcohol Affects The Brain?, It is very Bad

 Cerebellar Syndrome with Anterior Superior Vermal Atrophy: The individual presents symptoms of a broad-based gait, difficulty with eye movements, and dysarthria (slowed or slurred speech).

-Closing Thoughts on How Does Alcohol Affect the Brain
+Closing Thoughts on How Alcohol Affects the Brain

-- Finally, though the research demonstrating a connection involving early-onset dementia and alcohol remains in its early stages, it is a strong warning with the ever-growing assortment of harmful effects of excessive alcohol ingestion.
+• Finally, though the research demonstrating a connection between early-onset dementia and alcohol remains in its early stages, it is a strong warning of the ever-growing assortment of harmful effects of excessive alcohol ingestion.